mattbanderson/mattbanderson.github.io/_posts/2022-09-22-isle-royale-feldtmann-loop-trail.markdown

 The [r/ultralight](https://www.reddit.com/r/ultralight) subreddit was incredibly valuable for helping to plan the right gear and food to bring.
 I also relied heavily on Jim DuFresne's excellent *[Isle Royale: Foot Trails and Water Routes](https://www.michigantrailmaps.com/product/isle-royale-national-park-foot-trails-water-routes/)* to plan our route.

 I had initially sketched out a loop on the other end of the island starting and ending in Rock Harbor.
 I ultimately decided on the Feldtmann Loop to shave a day off the trip.
-It ended up working out well because at least one of the campgrounds my original route ended up being closed due a [fire](https://www.nps.gov/isro/planyourvisit/mt-franklin-fire-2022.htm) that occurred two weeks before our trip.
+It ended up working out well because at least one of the campgrounds on my original route ended up being closed due a [fire](https://www.nps.gov/isro/planyourvisit/mt-franklin-fire-2022.htm) that occurred two weeks before our trip.

 For more details about the trip plan, see [this post](https://mattbanderson.com/isle-royale-trip/).